My articles focus on a wide range of topics, including beauty, skincare and fashion.

-As you all know by now, I never pass up the opportunity to experiment with new cruelty-free skin care products, and my latest trial comes from Fresh, who according to their FAQ page, not only don't agree with testing their products on animals, but they play a huge part in developing alternative methods and hope that other companies will follow suit.
-The only issue I found with their answer was this:
+As you all know by now, I never pass up the opportunity to experiment with new cruelty-free skincare products, and my latest trial comes from Fresh.
+According to their FAQ page, not only do they not agree with testing their products on animals, but they also emphasize developing alternative methods in the hopes that other companies will follow suit.

-''We do not test our products on animals nor do we permit others to do so except where it is required by law.''
+''We do not test our products on animals nor do we permit others to do so except where it is required by law.'' [italics added]

-Fresh, Rose Face Mask
+Rose Face Mask

 Although it was nicely scented and the results it left were pleasant, I didn't really find anything about this mask that ''wowed'' me or urged me to want to buy it again.
 The results were less than that of what you receive from a Montagne Jeunesse mask for under £1.
-For this reason I feel that £52 for 100ml of the Rose Face Mask is not only out of my budget but well over what this mask is worth.
+For this reason, I feel that £52 for 100ml of the Rose Face Mask is not only out of my budget but well over what this mask is worth.

-Fresh, Lotus Youth Preserve Face Cream
+Lotus Youth Preserve Face Cream

-After removing the disappointingly underwhelming face mask, I continued my routine only this time instead of my usual moisturiser I used the Lotus Youth Preserve Face Cream.
-Again the product smells nice and you don't need a lot of product to cover your entire face but the results were no more than that of an ordinary face cream, and certainly not to the value of £42.
+After removing the disappointingly underwhelming face mask, I continued my routine; only this time, instead of my usual moisturiser, I used the Lotus Youth Preserve Face Cream.
+Again the product smells nice, and you don't need a lot of product to cover your entire face, but the results were no more than that of an ordinary face cream, and certainly not to the value of £42.

 Soy Face Cleanser

 Following the instructions, I wet my entire face before applying the cleanser.
-I found that a pea sized amount was enough to rid me of the entire days makeup, including my oh so heavy, eyeliner and mascara that are usually very stubborn and difficult to remove without a good cleanser.
+I found that a pea-sized amount was enough to rid me of the entire day's makeup, including my oh-so-heavy eyeliner and mascara that are usually very stubborn and difficult to remove without a good cleanser.

-I would compare this cleanser to Soap and Glory's Peaches and Clean which has always been my go-to makeup remover as any makeup the product comes into contact with literally melts away leaving your skin smooth, glowing and feeling refreshed.
+I would compare this cleanser to Soap and Glory's Peaches and Clean, which has always been my go-to makeup remover as any makeup the product comes into contact with literally melts away leaving your skin smooth, glowing and feeling refreshed.